-Data received by the Gambling Division from Licence Holders pertaining to the number of "hits" Licence Holders get when screening customers would suggest that there are a large number of false positives.
-However, given the gravity of the issue it is imperative that Licence Holders remain mindful of the risk, and implement sanctions screening measures as part of their compliance programme.
-These checks should be undertaken against the entire customer database when a new designation has been made and all new customer registrations should be checked against a consolidated list.
+Data received by the Gambling Division from Licence Holders pertaining to the number of "hits" Licence Holders get when screening customers would suggest that the there is a relatively lower risk of gambling operators breaching sanctions obligations, however, given the gravity of the issue it is imperative that Licence Holders remain mindful of the risk, and implement sanctions screening measures as part of their compliance programme.
 Licence Holders should also ensure that staff are aware of internal procedures for what actions to take in the event that a sanctions risk materialises.
 Screening can be considered to form part of a Licence Holder's due diligence procedures, in a manner akin to PEP screening.

-• In practice, Licence Holders must comply with the Sanctions Act 2019 and the CDD sections under POCA 2015.
+• In practice, Licence Holders must comply with Schedule 4 of the Sanctions Act 2019 and the CDD sections under POCA 2015.